patrici0/ecs-code-on-aws/01-EnvironmentSetup/README.md

 >NOTE: You can arrange the size of the windows inside the Cloud9 interface.

-On the left side of the screen, you will have a list of all files:
+On the left side panel, you will see a list of all your files:

 ![Cloud9 Files](/01-EnvironmentSetup/images/cloud9_files.png)

-On the top window, you have a text editor, where you can make all the changes in the files.
-If you just click twice in any file on the *files** menu, you will be able to edit it:
+On the top window, you have a text editor, where you can make changes to the files.
+If you just click twice on any file on the *files** menu, you will be able to edit it:

 ![Cloud9 Editor](/01-EnvironmentSetup/images/cloud9_editor.png)